How do I schedule an appointment over the phone or online?

 What is the Sliding Fee Scale?

-Answer: The Sliding Fee Scale is a method of providing reduced charges to patients who are not eligible for benefits under other types of social programs.
+Answer: The Sliding Fee Scale is a method of providing reduced charges to eligible patients based on family size and income according to federal poverty guidelines.